 - Start with basic joints (like dovetails) to master hand tools.

-- Move on to more complex projects like Adirondack chairs5 once you feel more confident.
+- Move on to more complex projects like Adirondack chairs once you feel more confident.

 Types of Woodworking Courses Available Today